magic990619/magic990619/README.md

 ## 🚀 Achievements
 - ⭐ Contributed to Many Projects

-- 👨‍🎓 Master Degree in Computer Science
+- 👨‍🎓 Bachelor's Degree in Computer Science

 - 🥇 Udemy Certificate in Ethereum and Smart Contract Development